The RISE Institute Overview and Purpose

 The two-day RISE Institute offers an opportunity to work with an interdisciplinary peer-group to explore how to create and support an inclusive learning environment.
 A four-point framework invites entry from all disciplinary perspectives: Consider who you are, who you teach, how you teach, and what you teach.
 Day One – Interactive engagement with resources and materials along with shared learning from colleagues/peers.
 Day Two – Deep dive into the material through application, role playing, critical conversations, student panels and expert coaching.
 By the end of this institute, participants will have had the chance to transform a course through the lens of diversity and inclusion, create an action plan for inclusive excellence through Critical Pedagogy and Universal Design for Learning, and be equipped with strategies and intervention methods for underrepresented student groups.

-- Any individual who teach credit-bearing, semester-long courses at LCC may apply.
+- Any individual who teaches credit-bearing, semester-long courses at LCC may apply.
 Faculty from all disciplines are welcome and encouraged to participate.

 - All Participants will be called “Fellows”